 VPN Unlimited is quite well known across all the major OS platforms,s including Linux, Windows, Android, macOS, iOS, etc. It supports OpenVPN protocol, stops tracking, ad blocking, and anti-malware.

-This Linux VPN service does not share any data, either the personal password or bank data, with any third party.
+This Linux VPN service does not share any data, personal password, or bank data with any third party.
 VPN Unlimited encrypts the data connection and ensures total security with uncompromised speed.

 10. Buffered VPN – Private, Safe and Fair